NashMicro/NashDuino/README.md

 NashDuino
 =========

 NashMicro flavored custom Arduino.
-Schematic based on the Arduino Nano v3.0.
+Schematic and PCB based on the Arduino Nano v3.0.